mreintz/circleOfFifths/README.md

 # circleOfFifths
 Simple Circle of Fifths application.
 Works on both Windows and Linux.

 <b>NEW FEATURE!
-Ctrl-click to play chords, Shift-click to play notes, Ctrl+Shift-click to play arpeggios.</b>
+Right click to play chords, Ctrl+click to play notes, Shift-click to play arpeggios.</b>

 Requires:
 - PyQt5==5.15.1